Call for Abstract

 - Track 18-3Cure and Esthetics with Hyaluronic Acid for the intra oral application

-Every interaction between your dental practice and a patient is a component of marketing.
-In some cases, this will encompass concrete details like the way your office staff answers the phone or the list of services you offer.
-The need for better dental marketing has increased with the public’s awareness, as well as industry need to develop better services.
-Because of the flood of information on the internet, average new patient is more aware and educated concerning the aesthetic options available today from a dentist.
-As a result, a higher quality dentist is being requested that .they have to develop a Comprehensive Marketing Strategy.Dental marketing program is not complete without comprehensive internet marketing.
-By now, most dental practices posses a fairly upscale website.
-The next key to your cosmetic dentistry marketing plan is to constantly enhance the user experience of website.
+Every interaction between your dental practice and a patient is a part of marketing.
+In some cases, this may encompass concrete details just like the way your staff answers the phone or the list of services you provide.
+The need for better dental marketing has increased with the public’s awareness, as well as business need to develop better services.
+The terms marketing and advertising often get used interchangeably, but in practice they are hardly related.

-Preventive dentistry is the practice of caring for one's teeth to keep them healthy.
-This helps to avoid cavities, gum disease, enamel wear, and more.
-Preventive dentistry prevents people from developing dental problems later on.
-Cavities, gingivitis, enamel loss, and periodontitis can all be avoided or mitigated with proper dental care. operative dentistry dentistry concerned with restoration of parts of the teeth that are defective as a result of disease, trauma, or abnormal development to a state of normal function, health, and esthetics.
+Preventive dentistry is the practice of caring for one's teeth to stay them healthy.
+This helps to avoid cavities, gum illness, enamel wear, and more.
+Preventive dentistry prevents individuals from developing dental problems later on.
+Cavities, gingivitis, enamel loss, and periodontitis can all be avoided or mitigated with correct aid.
+Operative dentistry involved with restoration of parts of the teeth that are defective as a result of disease, trauma, or abnormal development to a state of normal function, health, and esthetics.